mui/mui-x/docs/data/migration/migration-data-grid-v5/migration-data-grid-v5.md

 - The `cellNavigationKeyDown` event was removed.
 Use `cellKeyDown` and check the key provided in the event argument.
 - The `columnHeaderNavigationKeyDown` event was removed.
 Use `columnHeaderKeyDown` and check the key provided in the event argument.
 - The `GridCallbackDetails['api']` was removed from event details.
 Use the `apiRef` returned by `useGridApiContext` or `useGridApiRef` instead.
+- The `cellFocusIn` and `cellFocusOut` events are internal now.
+Use `componentsProps.cell.onFocus` and `componentsProps.cell.onBlur` props instead.

 ### Columns